youngyzzZ/Sonographic-Gallbladder-Images-for-BA-Diagnosis/README.md

 - [Result](#result)

 # Overview
 It is still difficult to make accurate diagnosis of biliary atresia (BA) by sonographic gallbladder images particularly in rural area without relevant expertise.
 To help diagnose BA based on sonographic gallbladder images, an ensembled deep learning model was developed.
-The model yields a patient-level sensitivity 93.1% and specificity 93.9% \[with areas under the receiver operating characteristic curve of 0.956 (95% confidence interval: 0.928-0.977)] on the multi-center external validation dataset, superior to that of human experts.
 With the help of the model, the performance of human experts with various levels would be improved further.
 Moreover, the diagnosis based on smartphone photos of sonographic gallbladder images through a smartphone app and based on video sequences by the model still yielded expert-level performances.
 In this work, the ensembled deep learning model provides a solution to help radiologists improve BA diagnosis in various clinical application scenarios, particularly in rural and undeveloped regions with limited expertise.

 # System Requirements
 ## Hardware requirements